pest-parser/book/src/grammars/grammars.md

 ```

 Then `pest` will generate a `Rules` enum that contains all the rules from both.
-This is useful if you have a base grammar that you want to extend in multiple.
+This is useful if you have a base grammar that you want to extend in multiple grammars.

 ## Warning about PEGs!